 She reportedly eats a bland diet of cauliflower, which is a low-calorie food, almost every day, whether boiled or fried with a bit of olive oil.

-The South Korean actress and singer recently starred in “Memories of the Alhambra” and has been the face for the Korean makeup and skincare brand, Mamonde since 2014.
+The South Korean actress and singer recently starred in fantasy-mystery drama “Sisyphus: The Myth” and has been the face for the Korean makeup and skincare brand, Mamonde since 2014.

 The Korean actress also reportedly said that she doesn’t sleep with wet hair and scalp.
 She told media: “If you sleep with a wet scalp, it’ll just lead to more hair issues in the future!”